Intuitive-Brilliance/Megatron-ChatBot/README.md

 <h3 align="center">Megatron ChatBot</h3>

   <p align="center">
-     A customized ChatBot built using DistilBERT algorithm capable of facilitating customer queries and directing them to their destination.
+     A ChatBot, built using the transformer-based DistilBERT algorithm, tailored to assist customers with their inquiries and guide them to the appropriate destination.
     <br />
 <!--<a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />